Updated: July 20, 2021

 With the new COVID-19 restrictions who’s allowed to be with the mother during childbirth?

-Expectant mothers are allowed one (1) designated support person that is healthy.
+Expectant mothers are allowed two (2) designated support people that are healthy.

 Is my midwife allowed as well as my partner?

-Whether you have a doctor or a midwife, he or she is your health care provider and you are still allowed your 1 designated support person.
+Whether you have a doctor or a midwife, they are your health care provider and you are still allowed your 2 designated support people.

 Please note: Doulas will not be permitted in the hospital unless chosen as the designated support person by the patient.